 '''

-.SUFFIXES: .c
+.SUFFIXES: .asm

-.c.src :
+.asm.obj :

-c51 $<
+as165x $<

 '''

-Read this as: to build a file with extension .src out of a file with extension .c, call the compiler with \$<. \$< is a predefined macro that is replaced with the basename of the specified file.
+Read this as: to build a file with extension .obj out of a file with extension .asm, call the assembler with \$<. \$< is a predefined macro that is replaced with the basename of the specified file.
 The special target .SUFFIXES: is followed by a list of file extensions of the files that are required to build the target.